csun-comp430-s19/type-inference-example/README.md

 program ::= tdef* def* exp
 ```

+## Formalism ##

+A mathematical formalism of how this typechecker works has been provided in `formalism.pdf`.
+It is not expected that you will be able to understand this in one sitting, but it's incredibly concise relative to the code.

 ## Code ##

 The typechecker for SimpleScala has been implemented in both Scala and Java.